OmBarkare/My-Website/content/about.md

 ### Who am I ?
-I am **Om Barkare**.
-Student at **IIITDM Jabalpur**
+I am **Om Barkare**, Student at **IIITDM Jabalpur**.

-A human who gets excited about every other thing he comes across.
-I really love learning about new things, specially things related to tech.

-### What are my goals ?
-I am not sure.
-I just like to learn, and I will keep learning until I find goal.
+I like learning about new technologies.
+Currently I am exploring the web3 space as there are many things here that I find interesting and transmormative, such as ZK-proofs, trustless transactions, consensus mechanisms.. and many more.